How to Make Cold Brew Coffee at Home

 Now that we have everything ready, here is the step-by-step method for making great Cold Brew coffee at home:

-1. Measure out 1 cup of medium ground Charleston Coffee Roasters coffee, and put into a brew pouch.
+1. Measure out 1 cup of coarsely ground Charleston Coffee Roasters coffee, such as our Organic Cold Brew blend, and put into a brew pouch.

 Or you can place the grounds directly into a glass quart jar, if not using a pouch.